 Exploring the local food scene is also one of the top things to do in Sedona.
 Sedona is home to many upscale resorts and award-winning restaurants.

 Expect everything from fine dining to earthy organic to quick and easy tourist joints.
-A common theme, no matter your style, is a focus on quality fresh and healthy local ingredients.
-Vegetarians and vegans are also well catered to in Sedona.
+Vegetarians and vegans are also well-catered in Sedona.
+No matter your style, a common theme focuses on quality, fresh, and healthy local ingredients.

 Make sure you pick up a Red Rock Pass at the start of your Sedona hiking trip.
-As part of a conservation program, the pass gives you access to the Sedona Red Rock National Forest recreational areas.
+The pass gives you access to the Sedona Red Rock National Forest recreational areas as part of a conservation program.
 The pass must be displayed on your windscreen when parking at many of the popular hiking spots across Sedona.

 Red Rock Passes are available in 3 options: